Aspirin

 Overview

-Aspirin is an everyday painkiller for aches and pains such as headache, toothache and period pain.
-It can also be used to treat colds and 'flu-like' symptoms, and to bring down a fever (38C and above).
-It is also known as acetylsalicylic acid.
+Aspirin is an everyday painkiller for aches and pains such as headachetoothache and period pain.
+It can also be used to treat colds and flu-like symptoms, and to bring down a high temperature.

 You can buy most types of aspirin from pharmacies, shops and supermarkets.
 Some types are only available on prescription.

-It comes as tablets or suppositories - medicine that you push gently into your anus.
+Aspirin comes as tablets or suppositories – medicine that you push gently into your anus (bottom).
 It also comes as a gel for mouth ulcers and cold sores.

 • It's best to take aspirin with food.
 That way, you'll be less likely to get an upset stomach or stomach ache.

 • Never give aspirin to children under the age of 16 (unless their doctor prescribes it).
-It can make children more likely to develop a very rare but serious illness called Reye's syndrome.
+It can make children more likely to develop a very rare but serious condition called Reye's syndrome.

 • Aspirin as a mouth gel has the brand name Bonjela.
 Like other aspirin products, it's only for people aged 16 and over.
-Bonjela Teething Gel and Bonjela Junior Gel don't contain aspirin, so you can give them to children under 16.
+Bonjela Teething Gel and Bonjela Junior Gel do not contain aspirin, so you can give them to children under 16.

 Most people aged 16 and over can safely take aspirin.

-Never give aspirin to a child younger than 16, unless their doctor prescribes it.
-There's a possible link between aspirin and Reye's syndrome in children.
-Reye's syndrome is a very rare illness that can cause serious liver and brain damage.
+There is a possible link between aspirin and Reye's syndrome in children.
+Reye's syndrome is a very rare condition that can cause serious liver and brain damage.

 Important